 (click on picture to visit our Facebook page)

-No visit to Newport is complete without a stop at the Oregon Coast Aquarium overlooking scenic Yaquina Bay just south of the city’s iconic bridge.
-The Aquarium strives to be a center of excellence for ocean literacy and fun, and plays an active role in conservation, education and animal rehabilitation efforts.
+No visit to Newport is complete without a stop at the Oregon Coast Aquarium, overlooking scenic Yaquina Bay just south of the city’s iconic bridge.
+The Aquarium strives to be a center of excellence for ocean literacy and fun, and it plays an active role in conservation, education and animal rehabilitation efforts.
 The Aquarium’s world-class indoor and outdoor exhibits have earned the facility consistent recognition as one of the top ten aquariums in the country.
+This year, the Oregon Coast Aquarium celebrated its 25th Anniversary as one of Oregon’s premier attractions.

-Guests can discover the mysterious world of underwater archaeology in the special exhibit, “Secrets of Shipwrecks: Part History.
-Part Mystery.”
+The Aquarium kicked off its 25th year with the debut of the exhibit, “Big Bites”, which showcases creatures with incredible feeding adaptions.
+Visitors are introduced to the dazzling variety of fishes’ jaws and teeth, featuring piranha, barracuda, parrotfish, sheepshead and other toothsome species.
 A wander through 1.32-million gallons of seawater in Passages of the Deep immerses visitors into the world of local marine life – including over 100 sharks.
 The series of tunnels feature 360 degree views of three different kinds of landscapes an underwater explorer might find off the Oregon Coast.

 For fans of fuzz, the Aquarium’s sea otters’ and their playful antics provide endless entertainment.
 Keep an eye out for pups Nuka and Oswald, the most recent additions to this all-male raft of rescued otters from California and Alaska coasts.
 Guests can view their training progress during three daily public feedings.

 Meet the Aquarium’s seals and sea lions through the submerged and above water viewing windows that let visitors peer into their world.
 Daily feeding presentations are a favorite of guests who delight in viewing the California sea lions’ athleticism at work.
+Particularly fun to watch are the Aquarium’s youngest sea lions, Catalina and Rosa, who were both rescued in California.
 For an unforgettable behind the scenes experience, book a whiskery kiss delivered by one of the Aquarium’s seals or sea lions!

-The Aquarium also boasts the largest walk-through outdoor seabird aviary in the United States.
+The Aquarium boasts the largest walk-through outdoor seabird aviary in the United States.
 Tufted and horned puffins, common murres, rhinoceros auklets, pigeon guillemots and black oystercatchers all call the craggy cliffs and clear water home.
 Daily feedings at 2:30 p.m. delight visitors of all ages as each bird larks about to eat the fishes of their choice.
-In addition to the Seabird Aviary, the Aquarium is also home to two turkey vultures.
-Guests are often surprised by the size of the brother and sister pair, Ichabod and Olive, who busy themselves with toys and other enrichment items, and sometimes leave their exhibit to meet visitors on a keeper’s glove.
+You can also catch our talented rescue brown pelican, JoJo, during daily presentations at 11:30 a.m.

 A nearby underwater cave is inhabited by a Giant Pacific Octopus.
 Viewers sometimes need to stretch their powers of observation to spot the creature, which can camouflage with its environment and squeeze its soft body into dark crags.
 Researchers now believe that octopuses are as smart as house cats, capable of navigating mazes, using simple tools and recognizing individuals.
 Guests may schedule an octopus encounter to feed and shake suckers with one of these intelligent, seemingly alien animals.